leonfullxr/Cypher/project_architecture.md

 ### **Sending a Message**

 1. The sender requests the recipient’s **public key** from the server.
-2. The server sends a request to MongoDB to retreive the recipient's public key
+2. The server sends a request to MongoDB to retrieve the recipient's public key.
-3. MongoDB sends the recipient's public key
+3. MongoDB sends the recipient's public key.
-4. The server returns the recipient's public key to the sender
+4. The server returns the recipient's public key to the sender.
 5. The sender **encrypts the message** using the recipient’s **public key**.
 6. The encrypted message is sent to the server **via a Socket connection**.
 7. The server sends the encrypted message to the MongoDB database.